halvves/shader-doodle/README.md

 * shader precision attribute
 * clearColor attribute
 * touch support for mouse uniform
-* texture attribute
-* video for texture attribute
-* webcam for texture attribute
 * uniforms for device orientation & gyro
 * lerp attribute for mouse
-* custom uniforms attribute
-* custom vertex shader attribute
+* custom uniform component
+* webgl2
+* api for multi-pass?

 ## See Also